API Reference

 TimeseriesUtilities.tsproj — Method

-tsproj(A, B; dim=nothing, query=nothing)Compute scalar projection of A onto B along specified dimension dim or query.
+tsproj(A, B; dim=nothing)Compute scalar projection of A onto B along dimension dim.

 TimeseriesUtilities.tstat — Function